codeconomics/DataTools/ReadMe.md

 Due the uncertainty of number of features, use label names specified as column name for ground truth and prediction

+### InteractiveHistogram.py

+    This file is the script used in the command file, and must be included in the working directory.

 ### Visualizer.py
     Visualizer must be concluded in working folder in order to provide feature and annotation grapher for this tool, for complete information about Visualizer, see comments of each functions

+## Location Mapping Parsing Tool

+### ParseLocationMapping.py
+   This file search for acceleration data files in `OriginalRaw` folder in mHealth format and generate a location mapping file based on file names, storing in `Derived` folder.
+The pid in the root path to search could be specified in a configuration file.
+If the pid is kept empty, the tool will parse all folders in root directory.

+**Usage:**

+ParseLocationMapping.py `[root_path]` `[config_path]`

+### Configuration
+   The configuration file should include a list of pids to parse in yaml syntax: `pid`: [`list of pids`]

+    e.g.
+    pid : [SPADES_1, SPADES_2, SPADES_3]

+### location_mapping.csv
+   The location mapping file will include three variables: `PID`, `SENSOR_ID`, `LOCATION`